Welcome to today's edition of the Rush 24-7 podcast.

 And he was talking to Brian Kilmead about this.

-It is George Soros money that has funded these projects at the two J schools.
+It is George Soros' money that has funded these projects at the two J schools.

 Kilmead said new reports have linked big Democrat donors like George Soros to some pretty shady behavior.

-You have to look kind of at the bigger picture with the study because a lot of liberal reformers have been very unhappy for years at the continued success of Rush Lembaugh, and they want to limit that success if they can.
+You have to look kind of at the bigger picture with this study because a lot of liberal reformers have been very unhappy for years at the continued success of Rush Lembaugh, and they want to limit that success if they can.

-Clearly unconstitutional, I think they've given up on that.
+I think they've given up on that.

 But they've come up with a new idea called media diversity.